Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Experiments

 {\bf Segmentation Evaluation on FLARE22.} We report the evaluation results on FLARE22 validation leaderboard that gives the detailed performance evaluation at organ-level.
 In~\cref{tbl:quant_flare}, nnU-Net and its ensemble version are merely trained on labeled data, as shown, they can achieve very good results on the validation set even with only 50 labeled data.
 The ensembled nnU-Net (assembly of 12 models from different settings and different folds in cross-validation) can obtain a 1\% improvement on mean DSC.
 Considering the semi-supervised setting of this task, we use nnU-Net as the teacher model to generate pseudo labels for the unlabeled part of the training set, as a straightforward but effective semi-supervised strategy.
 Based on this, we exploit the performance of a recent published model Swin UNETR~\cite{tang2022self} on this task.
 As can be seen, Swin UNETR with self-supervised pre-training on unlabeled data has a 1.7\% improvement against its vanilla version.
+We also investigate the performance of TotalSegmentator~\cite{wasserthal2023totalsegmentator} on this dataset, and find that it falls behind models that are specifically trained on the target dataset.
 Our method compares favorably with the average DSC of 89.7\%, which is a competitive result ranking in top 3\% among all 1,162 entries in the validation leaderboard without heavy model ensembles.
+The workflow of spine parsing and multi-organ segmentation is illustrated in~\cref{fig:vert_organ_vis}.